 Search Query Reports

-The search query report is one of the most valuable tools available in your AdWords account.
-With it, you can uncover the keyword phrases people are typing into Google to find your business’s AdWords ads.
+The search query report is one of the most valuable tools available in your Google Ads account.
+With it, you can uncover the keyword phrases people are typing into Google to find your business’s Google ads.
 This keyword insight can reveal important user intent signals.
 You’ll discover keywords to prioritize, valuable keyword data for your search engine optimization and organic traffic efforts, and weak converting keywords.

 Utilize this data to make sure keywords in your ad groups are in line with their designated ads and landing pages.
 You don’t want to waste your budget on the wrong keywords and traffic.